vishvAsa/kalpAntaram/kANe/v3/0/Chronological_Table.md

 Chronological Table :

 1200 - 1225 A. D. - Smrticandrika of Devannabhatta.
-1150 -- 1300 A. D. - Haradatta, com. on Gautamadharmagūtra i and Apastambadharmasūtra.
+1150 -- 1300 A. D. - Haradatta, com. on Gautamadharmasūtra i and Apastambadharmasūtra.

 1150 -- 1300 A. D. - Kullūka, com. of Manusmrti.
 1200-1300 A. D. --- Vyavahāranirṇaya of Varadarīja.
 1260 -- 1270 A. D. - Caturvargacintamani of Hemādri.
 1290 -- 1370 A. D. - Candeśvara, author of Rājanitiratnākara,